'The enemy is the virus, not each other:' Racist taunts cause CDC to cancel COVID study in Minnesota | Wadena Pioneer Journal

-ROCHESTER, Minn. — Calling the news "deeply disturbing" and "unprecedented," state health officials reported Friday, Sept.
-25, that the Centers for Disease Control had expelled the state from CASPER, an invaluable COVID-19 data-gathering project.
+ROCHESTER— Calling the news "deeply disturbing" and "unprecedented," state health officials reported Friday, Sept.
+25, that the Centers for Disease Control had expelled the state from a COVID-19 data-gathering project.

 The CDC did so citing a pattern of racists taunts and intimidation directed by Minnesotans at CDC workers of color.

-The state's participation in the so-called CASPER study was considered something of a coup when it was announced just a few weeks ago.
-Minnesota's inclusion in the two-week undertaking placed it among just a handful of states selected for a best-practices survey of the prevalence of COVID0-19 in their state.
+The state's participation in the Community Assessment for Public Health Emergency Response, or CASPER study was considered something of a coup when it was announced just a few weeks ago.
+Minnesota's inclusion in the two-week undertaking placed it among just a handful of states selected for a best-practices survey of the prevalence of COVID-19 in their state.

 CASPER data held the potential of providing the state with an edge against other states in calculating where and how the disease is being transmitted, how many Minnesotans have had the coronavirus, as well as better messaging in curbing the spread.